 Description

-DESCRIPTION: Ogbourne St Andrew War Memorial is located at the centre of a traffic island at the junction of the A346 trunk road and the main road into the village.
+Ogbourne St Andrew War Memorial is a First World War memorial built in 1922, with additions for the Second World War.
+It is situated at the center of a traffic island at the junction of the A346 trunk road and the main road into the village.

-It is sculpted from rough-hewn granite and takes the form of a tall Latin cross rising from an arched plinth, surmounting a two-stepped base of roughly-coursed sarsen stones.
-The whole stands on an irregular concrete slab set level with the ground.
+The memorial is made from rough-hewn granite and features a tall Latin cross that rises from an arched plinth, which is set on a two-stepped base made of roughly-coursed sarsen stones.
+The entire structure rests on an irregular concrete slab that is level with the ground.

-A bronze plaque is affixed to the south-east side of the plinth; it is incised with the dates 1939 - 1945 with the two names (including rank, regiment and date of death) of the two casualties from the Second World War.
+Additionally, a bronze plaque is attached to the south-east side of the plinth.
+This plaque is incised with the dates 1939 - 1945 and includes the names, ranks, regiments, and dates of death of two casualties from the Second World War.

 Matched applications, energy data and sale records are assembled automatically and may contain errors.
 Flag incorrect data.